 Opening the door to the next room, I am hit with the hot and humid air of the Tropical Rainforest, thick with the sweet and sickly smells of blossoms and mustiness.
 The air is so pregnant with moisture it feels tangible, the plants are dense and vying for attention with their colours and shapes – tendrils are touching me as I follow the meandering path.

 The next space offers a stark contrast – it is cool and dry, a fan provides a light breeze.
 Breathing is easier in the healthy climate of the Mountains.
 There is a central rocky display with small tree-like shrubs dotted around, giving it the appearance of a miniature alpine landscape.
-But my favourite bit is a small area at the back, where there is a grassy patch labelled ‘Alpine Meadow’ and another, mossy one, declares itself a ‘Mountain Top’.
+But my favourite bit is a small area at the back, where there is a grassy patch labeled ‘Alpine Meadow’ and another, mossy one, declares itself a ‘Mountain Top’.

 As I pass through the different spaces and let my mind wander, I find myself reminded of films I’ve seen; the dusty road in Thelma and Louise, the sticky heat of Apocalypse Now, the claustrophobic rainforest in Fitzcarraldo, and even the alpine vistas in The Sound of Music.

-Whilst enjoying my numerous visits and letting my imagination loose among the various landscapes, I have also become increasingly aware of the labelling of the plants.
+Whilst enjoying my numerous visits and letting my imagination loose among the various landscapes, I have also become increasingly aware of the labeling of the plants.
 Curious about the names and numbers on the labels, I have found a detailed description on the Botanic Garden’s website, explaining accession numbers, plant family, names (Latin and other), distribution and provenance.
 Reading that the labels are easily damaged and lost, I also learn that they are vulnerable to theft, if not by people then from the local wildlife!
 The page cites a lovely little snippet from an article in Loudon’s Magazine of Natural History from 1833, describing the habit of jackdaws stealing labels from the original Cambridge city-centre Botanic Garden to make their nests, often in the chimneys of nearby buildings: “from the chimney shaft, Dr Kerrick’s man-servant got out on one occasion eighteen dozen labels”.

-From my repeated visits to the glasshouses, eventually an idea for a project has started to form; it will combine my personal emotive responses to the plant collections with the garden’s scientific system for labelling plants.
+From my repeated visits to the glasshouses, eventually an idea for a project has started to form; it will combine my personal emotive responses to the plant collections with the garden’s scientific system for labeling plants.
 I am currently undertaking the research for this project and am grateful to the Botanic Garden’s Education and Horticulture teams for allowing me to produce a site-specific installation in the glasshouses in Spring of 2017.